SocialFinanceDigitalLabs/liia-tools-pipeline/docs/general_pipeline.md

 ## Prepare reports

 Use the concatenated data to create reports to be shared.
-These can vary from a further concatenated dataset, combining multiple LAs data, to specific analyses built around several datasets.
+These can vary from a further concatenated dataset, combining multiple LAs data, to specific analytical outputs built around several datasets.